 Using UX Design for Navigation Menus

-- Placement: Menus usually have a clear pattern that we all follow; we place them on the left side, at the very top, or the footer.
+- Placement: Menus usually have a clear pattern we all follow; we place them on the left side, at the very top, or the footer.
 This is important because navigation must feel familiar and clear to everyone.

 - Location: Show the user a clear idea of where they are while they navigate the website by reading the tab title and URL or changing the menu color.
 For instance, here on wendycecilia.com, if you click the category Technology, you’ll notice a change of color compared to the rest of the menu; this is done to create easy visual navigation for the user.